 San Sebastián – Atotxa

-Real Sociedad may have used three stadiums since its formation on 7 September 1909, but nearly 30 years after closing, it is Atotxa that is still viewed as the club’s spiritual home.
-Life may have started out at the Campo Hípico de Ondarreta, the city’s old racecourse, but it was in 1913 that the club put down its roots at the mythical Campo de Futbol Atotxa.
+Real Sociedad may have used three stadiums since its formation on 7 September 1909, but over 30 years after its closure, Atotxa is still viewed as the club’s spiritual home.
+Life may have started out at the Campo Hípico de Ondarreta, the city’s old racecourse and showjumping arena, but it was in 1913 that the club put down its roots at the mythical Campo de Futbol Atotxa.

 Real Sociedad011211a.jpg